Better, Faster, Stronger Sequence Tagging Constituent Parsers: Experiments

 On the \textsc{ptb}, our models are both faster and more accurate than existing sequence tagging or sequence-to-sequence models, which already were among the fastest parsers \cite{GomVilEMNLP2018,vinyals2015grammar}.
 We also outperform other approaches that were not surpassed by the original sequence tagging models in terms of F-score \cite{zhu2013fast,Fer2015Parsing}.
 On the \textsc{ctb} our techniques also have a positive effect.
 The baseline parses 70 sents/s on the \textsc{ctb}, while the full model processes up to 120.
 The speed up is expected to be larger than the one obtained for the \textsc{ptb} because the size of the label set for the baseline is bigger, and it is reduced in a greater proportion when the constituent-parsing-as-sequence-labeling problem is cast as \textsc{mtl}.

 On the \textsc{spmrl} corpora, we provide the first evaluation of sequence labeling constituent parsers, to verify if these perform well on morphologically rich languages.
 We then evaluated whether the proposed techniques can generalize on heterogeneous settings.
-The tendency observed for the original tagging models by \newcite{GomVilEMNLP2018} is similar to the one for the \textsc{ptb} and \textsc{ctb}: they improve other fast parsers, e.g. \newcite{CoaCra2016}, in 5 out of 8 treebanks and \newcite{Fer2015Parsing} in 7 out of 8, but their performance is below more powerful models.
+The tendency observed for the original tagging models by \newcite{GomVilEMNLP2018} is similar to the one for the \textsc{ptb} and \textsc{ctb}: they improve other fast parsers, e.g. \newcite{CoaCra2016}, in 3 out of 8 treebanks and \newcite{Fer2015Parsing} in 6 out of 8, but their performance is below more powerful models.
 When incorporating the techniques presented in this work, we outperform the original sequence tagging models on all datasets.
 We outperform the current best model for Basque, Hebrew and Polish \cite{KitaevConstituencyACL2018} and for Swedish \cite{bjorkelund2014introducing}, which corresponds to the four smallest treebanks among the \textsc{spmrl} datasets.
 This indicates that even if sequence tagging models are conceptually simple and fast, they can be very suitable when little training data is available.
 This is also of special interest in terms of research for low-resource languages.
 Again, casting the problem as \textsc{mtl} reduces the parsing time for all tested treebanks, as reflected in Table \ref{table-spmrl-speeds}.
+Finally, for treebanks such as French, designing methods to handle multi-word expressions could lead to better results, getting closer to other parsers \cite{coavoux2017multilingual}.